CTVA US Music Variety - "The Ed Sullivan Show" (CBS) Season 17 (1964-65)

 Highlights:

---On film: Film clip from "The Sound of Music" with Julie Andrews singing "My Favorite Things"
+--Clip from "The Sound of Music" with Julie Andrews singing "My Favorite Things."

 14-Mar-1965 CBS Sun